mailchimp/mc-woocommerce/README.txt

 == Changelog ==
 = 2.7 =
-* adds support for WooCommerce payment block
+* adds support for WooCommerce Checkout block
 * adds support for the tracking url from Mailchimp API
 * adds update function to register webhook for store
 * support for new WooCommerce admin navigation